poolfeast-420/amav/README.md

 # amav
-The variety of software required to autonomously complete the AMAV competition
+Some of the software required to autonomously complete the AMAV competition